-- 1. Creating a comparable volume of development so that the landowner has comparable space to sell or rent; - 2.
-Accepting some demolition whilst saving what can be saved; - 3.
-Enclosing the street more fittingly and elegantly to Oxford Street's long-term benefit; - 4.
-Creating an improved public space at Granville Place; - 5.
-Creating elegant public arcades through the site to follow the original brief but to do so with more impact and elegance; - 6.
-Creating a development in which it would be possible to create homes as well as offices and shops; and - 7.
+- 1. Creating a comparable volume of development so that the landowner has comparable space to sell or rent; - Creating a building to a broadly comparable cost; - 3.
+Accepting some demolition whilst saving what can be saved; - 4.
+Enclosing the street more fittingly and elegantly to Oxford Street's long-term benefit; - 5.
+Creating an improved public space at Granville Place; - 6.
+Creating elegant public arcades through the site to follow the original brief but to do so with more impact and elegance; - 7.
+Creating a development in which it would be possible to create homes as well as offices and shops; and - 8.
 Creating a better street with a raised crossing and street trees.